Kentucky Colonels: Aftermath

 The ABA had entered the 1975–1976 preseason with ten teams.
 After three preseason games, the Baltimore Claws were shut down by the league due to financial problems and unpaid bills.
 The San Diego Sails and the Utah Stars each folded shortly after the season began, the Sails after 11 games and the Stars after 16.
 The ABA was reduced to seven teams for the remainder of the season.
 Shortly after the regular season ended, the Virginia Squires were forced to fold because they could not meet a league-mandated financial assessment.
 The six remaining ABA teams began negotiations for the eventual ABA–NBA merger.
 According to Jim Bukata of the ABA, the NBA opposed Kentucky joining the league, and Bill Wirtz of the Chicago Bulls opposed Kentucky joining because Chicago wanted to acquire Kentucky's Artis Gilmore in a dispersal draft.
 In the end, the Colonels were not among the four teams the NBA agreed to take in.

-On July 17, 1976 the Kentucky Colonels ceased to exist as John Y. Brown, Jr. agreed to fold the Colonels in exchange for $3 million.
-Brown used the money to purchase the Buffalo Braves of the NBA, bringing Colonels head coach Joe Mullaney and point guard Bird Averitt with him to Buffalo.
-The Braves are now known as the Los Angeles Clippers.
+On July 17, 1976, the Kentucky Colonels ceased to exist as John Y. Brown, Jr. agreed to fold the Colonels in exchange for $3 million.
+Brown used the money to purchase the Buffalo Braves of the NBA.
+Brown's intent was to use the purchase as a backdoor to revive the Colonels by relocating the Braves to Louisville.
+Unable to find a willing co-owner for the venture, Brown engineered a franchise swap to buy the Boston Celtics (which he sold off in 1979) while the Braves franchise eventually became the Los Angeles Clippers.

 The Colonels players were put into a dispersal draft.
 The Chicago Bulls took Artis Gilmore for $1.1 million as they had wished.
 The Portland Trail Blazers took Maurice Lucas for $300,000.
 The Buffalo Braves took Bird Averitt for $125,000.
 The Indiana Pacers took Wil Jones for $50,000.
 The New York Nets took Jan Van Breda Kolff for $60,000.
 The San Antonio Spurs took Louie Dampier for $20,000.

 In contrast to Brown receiving $3 million in cash for the Colonels, the Spirits of St. Louis' owners received $2.2 million in cash along with a 1/7 share of each of the four remaining teams' television income in perpetuity.
-That deal netted the Spirits ownership about $300 million until 2014, then the league decided to buy out most the deal for $500 million.
+That deal netted the Spirits ownership about $300 million until 2014, when the league decided to buy out most of the deal for $500 million.